Our Team at Sporting Edge Physiotherapy in Vaughan

 Marven Bani (PT, BScHons, MScPT) graduated with a Masters of Science in Physiotherapy at Queen’s University.
 He began his studies with a Bachelor of Science Honours degree specializing in Kinesiology from York University.
 This allowed him to develop a passion and understanding behind the science of the human body.

 Marven has a strong basis in managing acute and chronic conditions, sport injuries, low back and neck pain, rotator cuff injuries, total knee and hip replacements, functional rehabilitation; in addition to a variety of other musculoskeletal impairments.

 Marven utilizes a variety of treatment techniques in order to facilitate your full recovery.
 He has extensive experience and training with manual therapy, exercise prescription, acupuncture (dry needling), therapeutic taping, Mackenzie method for diagnosis and treatment, specific manual stretching, soft tissues and myofascial release/massage, and cupping therapy.
-Marven is currently doing his level 2 courses in manual therapy through the orthopaedic division and eventually will gain his FCAMPT designation.
+Marven is currently doing his level 3 courses in manual therapy through the orthopaedic division and eventually will gain his FCAMPT designation.
+He also provides concussion management for patients that have had a concussion from sports, Motor vehicle accidents or falls.

 Marven believes in empowering his patients with knowledge and ensures they understand their injury.
 He treats every client with an individualized treatment plan and develops goals that will optimise their recovery.
 He is eager to meet and help you get back to doing what you love. returning to your sport.
 Not only does Marven have a passion in helping and treating patients, but he also enjoys playing soccer, weight training, travelling, and volunteering in the community.

 Justin Huang (PT, BScHons.
 Kin, MScPT) graduated from the University of Waterloo with a Bachelor of Science in Honours Kinesiology and received his Master of Science in Physical Therapy from the University of Toronto.
 Justin has completed his Level 1 exam for Advanced Orthopaedic Manual and Manipulative Physiotherapy and training in taping.
 He is currently working towards a Diploma of Advanced Orthopaedic Manual and Manipulative Physiotherapy.